NathanBaulch/EnphaseOpenAPI/csharp-netcore/commissioning/docs/ActivationsApi.md

             // config.AddApiKeyPrefix("key", "Bearer");

             var apiInstance = new ActivationsApi(config);
-            var next = "next_example";  // string | If the first request does not return a full list, use the 'next' attribute in the response body to request the next page.
+            var next = "next_example";  // string? | If the first request does not return a full list, use the 'next' attribute in the response body to request the next page.
 By default, activations are returned in batches of 100.
 The maximum page size is 1000.
-If the returned list below the limit, then response does not include the 'next' field. (optional) var limit = 56;  // int? | There is a limit to the number of activations which can be returned at one time. (optional) var stage = (SystemStageEnum) "1";  // SystemStageEnum? | Filter activations by stage.
+If the returned list below the limit, then response does not include the 'next' field. (optional) var limit = 56;  // int? | There is a limit to the number of activations which can be returned at one time. (optional) var stage = new SystemStageEnum?(); // SystemStageEnum? | Filter activations by stage.
 Passing in_progress alone will consider as you have passed all the 1,2,3,4 stages.
 Passing multiple stage values using comma to filter.
 E.g. stage=1,2,3.
 Passing in_progress with any other combination will give you empty systems.
-This parameter searches for an exact match of the input value. (optional) var reference = "reference_example";  // string | Filter activations by company reference. (optional) var installerId = 56;  // int? | Filter activations by installer ID. (optional) var systemName = "systemName_example";  // string | Filter activations by system name. (optional) var address = "address_example";  // string | Filter activations by address.
-This will perform a partial search and return if match found with street1, street2, country, state, zipcode of the activation. (optional) var region = "region_example";  // string | Filter activations by region.
+This parameter searches for an exact match of the input value. (optional) var reference = "reference_example";  // string? | Filter activations by company reference. (optional) var installerId = 56;  // int? | Filter activations by installer ID. (optional) var systemName = "systemName_example";  // string? | Filter activations by system name. (optional) var address = "address_example";  // string? | Filter activations by address.
+This will perform a partial search and return if match found with street1, street2, country, state, zipcode of the activation. (optional) var region = "region_example";  // string? | Filter activations by region.
 Provide two latitude, longitude values to find activations between them.
-Format 'latitude1,longitude1,latitude2,longitude2' e.g value '44.968046,-94.420307,44.33328,-89.132008'. (optional) var search = "search_example";  // string | Filter activations by search.
+Format 'latitude1,longitude1,latitude2,longitude2' e.g value '44.968046,-94.420307,44.33328,-89.132008'. (optional) var search = "search_example";  // string? | Filter activations by search.
 This will perform a partial search and return if match found with system_name, reference, system_id, street1 and street2, country, state, zipcode of the activation. (optional)

             try
             {